-See facilities and administrative costs definition. indirect costs institutional base salary
+indirect costs institutional base salary

-The annual compensation paid by an organization for an employee's appointment, whether that individual's time is spent on research, teaching, patient care, or other activities.
+The annual compensation paid by an organization for an employee's appointment, whether that individual's time is spent on research, teaching, patient care, or other matching or cost sharing activities.
 Base salary excludes any income that an individual may be permitted to earn outside of duties for the applicant/grantee organization.
 Base salary may not be increased as a result of replacing organizational salary funds with grant funds.
 The value of third-party in-kind contributions and the portion of the costs of a federally assisted project or program not borne by the Federal government.
-Matching or cost matching or cost sharing sharing may be required by statute or program regulation.
+Matching or cost sharing may be required by statute or program regulation.
 Costs used to satisfy matching or cost-sharing requirements are subject to the same policies governing allowability as other costs under the approved budget.